-The Administrative Committee recommends fiscal policies, including the annual budget, analyzes and recommends proposed amendments to the Commission bylaws, and deals with all legal and administrative matters affecting the Commission.
+The Administrative Committee, after consulting with the Executive Director and Finance Committee, submits a proposed annual budget for adoption, or amendment and adoption, to the Commission annually. analyzes and recommends proposed amendments to the Commission bylaws and deals with all legal and administrative matters affecting the Commission.

 The Policy and Planning Committee develops and recommends long-term Commission goals and the policies, procedures, and activities necessary to implement those goals, including the export of LLRW from the Southeast Compact, the identification of host states, and public awareness and involvement in Commission activities.

 The Finance Committee is responsible for maintaining financial records. helping the Commission understand the organizations finances, budgeting and safeguarding and managing the Commission’s investments and other assets.